-2 Really, because we are continually hearing Good News1 just like they did, but the word that they heard did not profit them, since they were not intimately united with the faith of those who obeyed.
-3 Now we who have believed do enter that rest, just as He has said, "So I took an oath in my wrath, 'As if they will ever enter my rest!'"-His works were certainly finished from the foundation of the world, 4 because somewhere He has spoken about the seventh day like this, "And on the seventh day God rested from all His works",2 5 while again, in this place, "As if they will ever enter my rest!"3 6 Therefore since it remains for some to enter into it, and those who formerly had the Good News proclaimed to them did not enter because of disobedience, 7 He again designates a certain day, after such a long time,4 saying through David: "Today" (as was stated above), "Today, if you would hear His voice, do not harden your hearts."
-8 Because if Jesus5 had given them rest, He would not have spoken afterward of another day.
-9 So then, there remains a Sabbath rest for the people of God.
-10 Further, the one having entered into His rest has himself also rested from his own works,6 just as God did from His.
+Therefore since it remains for some to enter into it, and those who formerly had the Good News proclaimed to them did not enter because of disobedience, 7 He again designates a certain day, after such a long time, 1 saying through David: "Today" (as was stated above), "Today, if you would hear His voice, do not harden your hearts."
+8 Because if Jesus 2 had given them rest, He would not have spoken afterward of another day.
+9 So convoluted-reminds one of Paul.]